-- perhaps in a new paragraph, any preliminary scene-setting which is essential: the war that ended in the treaty you're analysing, the psychotherapeutic theories that gave rise to the establishment of the CAMHS that your placement was in.
-But keep it succinct: this isn't what the essay's about.
+- any preliminary scene-setting or context which is essential if we're going to understand the overall discussion: the war that ended in the treaty you're analysing, the government policies and legislation that gave rise to the establishment of the CAMHS that your placement was in.
+If there's a lot, and it's a long essay, this might get its own paragraph, but be succinct and keep it short as a proportion of the whole: this isn't what the essay's about.

 Each paragraph in the body of the essay is the next vertebra of the spine, the next stage on the route: one idea or piece of your discussion.
 The first sentence - the "topic sentence" - is a signpost for what we're going to be discussing: "Betrayal is a theme which runs throughout Hamlet from the moment that Old Hamlet reveals that he was murdered."
 Then each sentence leads to the next ("Hamlet sets up the Play scene to embody this betrayal in the hope of Claudius betraying himself").
-The last sentence sums it up and, ideally, holds out a link to the beginning of the next paragraph/topic.
-So, if you finish with "... and the ultimate betrayal, for Hamlet, is Gertrude's marriage to Claudius", the next paragraph could start, "This marriage, however, also embodies the play's exploration of the inconstancy of women..." and then we're off into that topic.
+The last sentence sums up the "take-home" idea of the paragraph and, ideally, holds out a link to the beginning of the next paragraph/topic: "Betrayal in Hamlet can be sexual, political or personal, but the ultimate betrayal, for Hamlet, is a combination of all three: Gertrude's marriage to Claudius".
+That would do nicely if the next paragraph starts, "This marriage, however, also embodies the play's exploration of the inconstancy of women..." and then we're off into that topic.

 Don't be afraid to write plainly; it helps you to think clearly.
 The very best in your discipline think well and write well.
 They're only difficult to understand inasmuch as the ideas are difficult.
 Good thinkers who are more difficult to understand than they need be are, by definition, not the best in your discipline.
 Try to notice what you're reading in terms of good and bad writing: Who makes difficult things clear?
 Who makes you fight through how it's written before you know if an idea is useful and interesting or not?
 Who's a pleasure to read?
 How does each make their sentences work, to have that effect?
 This will help to train your own intuitions for your own writing.
 Click here for some examples of good and bad writing.

 Embody abstracts ideas in concrete forms where you can because human brains deal more easily in concrete things. "[...] this is a history of the shapers more than the shaped" (Schama, 1987 , p.6) is a much more effective way of making a statement than "By concentrating on how economic power is deployed by dominant global actors, analysts of globalizing processes have largely overlooked the ways in which quotidian acts such as consumer demand across the globe influence economic relations, however asymmetrical those relationships might be.".
-(Prestholdt, 2004, p.755) They mean almost exactly the same thing, and the more concrete one - the Schama - is also much shorter.
+(Prestholdt, 2004, p.755) They're talking about almost exactly the same thing, although it's a little hard to tell that Prestholdt is actually saying, "analysts have concentrated on the shapers and overlooked the shaped".
+The more concrete one - the Schama - is also much shorter.
 Why wouldn't you write that way where you can?